mantofer02/HPC_School-2023/MPI/Exercises/Exercise_11/README.md

 For each process, define a square matrix A (nXn).
 Rank 0 fills the matrix with 0, while rank 1 fills it with 1.
 Define a datatype that handles a column of A.

-(Optional) Extract size and extent of this type: is the result what you expect?

 Now begin the communication: rank 0 sends the first column of A to rank 1, overwriting its own first column.
 Check the results by printing the matrix on the screen. <br> Modify the code by sending the first nb columns of A: do you have to change the type?
 Can you send two items of the new type?

 ![alt text](../images/es11.png)